Reports to Lead Horticulturist, Stoneleigh

 - Monitor and inspect plants for health deficiencies and problems, ascertain proper corrective measures and apply appropriate pesticides, herbicides, and fertilizers.

 - With managerial approval, select, source, procure and purchase plants, supplies, and materials such as trees, shrubs, seeds, mulch, soil, and garden tools and equipment.

 - Assist with public events, tours, educational programs, and membership activities.

 - Work with contractors, consultants, and volunteers, as necessary.

 - Monitor the property and structures for unwarranted use, vandalism, and trash.

 - Perform other duties as assigned.

-- Must be comfortable engaging with diverse audiences.
+- Must be comfortable engaging the general public.